Stehfyn/tbd/hw4/README.md

 ```
 *Note* - `q1` uses a named window from `opencv` which will not work when running on a server version of a linux distro, so modifications will be in order.
 Look to the latest version of `q2c` from our demo raspberry pi.

-Also, make sure to perform the necessary `sudo chmod 777 /dev/video{X}`'s to ensure the camera device has necessary permissions.s
+Also, make sure to perform the necessary `sudo chmod 777 /dev/video{X}`'s to ensure the camera device has necessary permissions.

+##Q2b Instructions

+Step 0 Rather than using Roscore command we will be using the following command to inititate Roscore
+This will also allow for motor control for the pioneer

+'''bash

+'''

+##Q2b